coldshrine/study-notes/books/designing-data-intensive-applications.md

 Queries are stored long-term, and events from the input streams continuously flow past them in search of a query that matches an event pattern.

 Implementations of CEP include Esper, IBM InfoSphere Streams, Apama, TIBCO StreamBase, and SQLstream.

+The boundary between CEP and stream analytics is blurry, analytics tends to be less interested in finding specific event sequences and is more oriented toward aggregations and statistical metrics.